 This post gives you real examples on how to improve your mobile forms using HTML5.
 Examples include code and links to API and jQuery resources.
 These tweaks will help you optimize your current desktop forms for mobile.

 Campaign Monitor breaks down how even with a simple email subscribe form, there are important things you can do to optimize for mobile.
 One is to use the “email” input type, which will give many of your users a special keyboard with the correct characters for inputting an email.

 This post takes on some of the more challenging aspects of designing a mobile form, giving insight into multi-step forms, validation issues, and auto-saving.

-Yeah, we started salivating when we read this title too.
 Conversion funnels on a per-field basis?
 Awesome.
 The author explains the potential downsides of this setup and how to mitigate them.
 Start finding out where people are leaving your form, not just which form isn’t getting enough submissions.

 Formstack is one of the top online form builders, and they give three simple tests you should run on your forms.
 One suggestion we particularly like: cut your lead generation form in half and test the impact on leads.
 Yes, there’s a balance between the value of additional leads and the cost of potentially unqualified leads, which is why this test is such a great idea — the results will vary from site to site.